 Is vaping bad for your teeth?

 Most doctors begrudgingly admit that vaping isn't as bad as smoking cigarettes.
 However, they still warn about the dangers of vaping, and their concern is supported by emerging research.
 Studies are showing that flavored e-cigarettes and vaping devices contain harmful ingredients that can have adverse effects on your oral health.
-A few ingredients in e-cigarettes that can have a negative effect on teeth and gum health include:
+Here are some of the main ingredients in e-cigarettes that can harm your teeth and mouth:

 Propylene glycol (PG)

 Propylene glycol (PG) is colorless, odorless, synthetic carrier product with a slightly sweet taste.
 The tissue in our mouths can absorb PG very efficiently, which can cause irreversible damage to teeth enamel and gums.
 Additionally, because of its hygroscopic chemical composition, PG tends to absorb moisture and is the reason so many vapers often experience dry mouth.